 “Won’t My Kid Fall Behind?”

-Many parents believe the kids next door, who devote 100 percent of their time to hockey year-round, will surpass Little Johnny or Jenny if they play multiple sports.
+Some parents believe kids who devote 100 percent of their time to hockey year-round will surpass kids who play multiple sports.

-In reality, the family next door may see short-term gains, but at the increased risk of long-term troubles.
+In reality, the single-sport specialists may see short-term gains, but at the increased risk of long-term troubles and reduced athletic potential.

 “By the end of that hockey season, it’s the kids who weren’t playing year-round that normally are the healthiest and the best,” Snyder said.
 “It’s those other kids that have been doing nothing but hockey that get burnt out.
 Those are the ones that will start having an injury here and an injury there or they just start mentally checking out.”